 Table of Contents

-- 1 Places to Visit in The Mediterranean
+- 1 Top 15 BEST Places to Visit in the Mediterranean

 Santorini is a Greek island which is located in the Aegean Sea distanced as 200 km southeast of Athens, 150 km in the south of Mykonos, and 140 km north of Crete.
 Santorini has an area of 76 square miles and is mostly famous for romantic sunsets, dazzling panoramas, and volcanic-sand beaches.